-Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to 2012 Series A Bonds unless authorized by a Direct Participant in accordance with DTC's Procedures.
-Under its usual procedures, DTC mails an Omnibus Proxy to the issuer as soon as possible after the "record date."
-The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts securities, such as the 2012 Series A Bonds, are credited on the record date (identified in a listing attached to the Omnibus Proxy).
+Neither DTC nor Cede & Co. (nor any other DTC nominee) will consent or vote with respect to 2014 A/B Bonds unless authorized by a Direct Participant in accordance with DTC's MMI Procedures.
+Under its usual procedures, DTC mails an Omnibus Proxy to the City as soon as possible after the "record date."
+The Omnibus Proxy assigns Cede & Co.'s consenting or voting rights to those Direct Participants to whose accounts securities, such as the 2014 A/B Bonds, are credited on the record date (identified in a listing attached to the Omnibus Proxy).